 An Electronic ViewFinder is a device used to compose shots where images taken from the lens are electronically projected onto a monitor or display.
 An EVF is often used to focus shots and can be used in conjunction with the camera itself.

 The non-electric version is the Optical Viewfinder which is what most people are looking into when looking into the lens of a camera.
-With the optical viewfinder, the light reflects off a mirror and through a prism to display an image.
+With the optical viewfinder, light reflects off a mirror and through a prism to display an image.

 CTB, CTO and CTS